d-bl/GroundForge/docs/help/index.md

 Varying stitches and playing with downloadable diagrams renders a myriad of variations for a single pattern.
-No affiliation, but [Jane Atkinson]'s philosophy as written down in "_Pattern Design for Torchon Lace_" applies also to using GroundForge as a tool, a short version of her [citation] of the Bauhaus school of art:
+No affiliation, but [Jane Atkinson]'s philosophy as written down in "Pattern Design for Torchon Lace" applies also to using GroundForge as a tool, a short version of her [citation] of the Bauhaus school of art:
 _experiment, play, think.
 Some experiments may result in innovations, but even when reinventing wheels it is your own discovery._

 [GroundForge]: ../index.html
 [Jane Atkinson]: http://www.contemporarylace.com/